 I have no idea where the idea came from but I called Marley over to look at my phone.
 Easy.
 Phones to toddlers are like light to moths!
 I explained that we were going to have 5 more minutes in the garden and that when he heard the phone make a loud noise it would mean it was time to go in.
 I got him to press the green start button and to choose where we put the phone.
 And then we played together with 100% of my attention.

 When the alarm sounded I reminded Marley what it meant and got him to turn the alarm off.
 And with that we walked into the house holding hands.
 That’s way better than having to rugby tackle him and carry him inside in fear of dropping him because he’s heavy, wriggling, yelling and lashing out.

 Our magical countdowns have worked brilliantly for us.
 Marley asks for them, understands what they mean and has ‘timer’ and ‘alarm’ as a new words in his vocabulary.

-The other way we give control is by giving choices.
-I quickly learned not to complicate things by giving too many things to choose from because then overwhelm gets in the way.
+The other way we give Marley control is by giving choices.
+I quickly learned not to complicate things by giving too many choices because that causes overwhelm which gets in the way.

 Just offer two things to choose from.
 You’ve got to eat some vegetables, so do you want the peas or the broccoli?
 We have to put your shoes on, so do you want to sit on the bottom of the stairs or on this chair?